yang-hub/nebula-docs/docs-2.0-en/gql-guide/ddl/graph/create.md

 ### `<graph name>`

 Specifies the name of the graph.
-The name must be xxx.
-Characters allowed? -> PDF
+The name may be enclosed with double quotes (") or back quotes (`).
+If a name is quoted, it can contain any character.
+Otherwise, it can contain English letters, Chinese characters, numbers, and underscores (_), and cannot start with a number or contain special characters other than underscore (_).

 ### `<typed>`